 The recent violence in rural Aleppo and the changing events in controlled areas has led to a huge internal displacement of Syrian citizens in the area.
 UOSSM, in partnership with the World Health Organization (WHO) and Aleppo’s Health Director, provided 10 evacuation vehicles, 10 ambulances, and supported six emergency response units by completely covering their cost of operation.
 This project provides emergency response services to more than 25 villages in rural Aleppo.

 The Emergency Funds Project was established to ensure that hospitals are able to continue their operations and that stalled projects can resume.

 - Contribute to rebuilding hospitals damaged by airstrikes and missiles

-- Rebuild the ambulatory systems and provide operational costs, especially in besieged areas where they are on the verge of shutting down due to the a lack of funding
+- Rebuild the ambulatory systems and provide operational costs, especially in besieged areas where they are on the verge of shutting down due to a lack of funding

-- Cover salaries of medical staff in besieged areas, or fund projects that may have been stalled for many months
+- Fund projects that may have been stalled for many months

 - Fund families of staff that were wounded in the line of fire